lcordes/bci/README.md

-# Utilities and Apps for Motor Imagery Classification using a Brain Computer Interface.
+# Utilities and Apps for Motor Imagery Prediction using a Brain Computer Interface.
 Scripts should be run from the project root directory.
 You can view optional parameters using -h:

     python3 script.py -h